 Külli Hansen is the coordinator of the Artists Network of the Estonian Evangelical Alliance.
 She has studied the arts and entrepreneurship; and has been active on these frontiers for more than 25 years.
 She started as an art curator and gallery-owner in Tartu, Estonia; and followed her career as a cultural coordinator of the city of Tartu, and as a business coach for creative start-ups in a regional business incubator.
 She is now active in business consultancy working mostly with creative industries, companies and start-ups .
 She currently works at Estonian Business School as a lecturer of business planning, business models, student enterprices and management of creative processes.
 In 2015, she initiated an annual international Christian Artists Festival “ImagiNATIONS“ in Tartu, Estonia and is responsible for curating art exhibitions at Tartu Salem Church.
 The topic she will present at ELF connects business and the arts will feature discussions about the value of art.

-Pablo Martinez is a Forum steering committee member.
+Pablo Martinez a Forum steering committee member and was one of the leaders of the European Christian Counsellors Network for several years.
 He currently works as a psychiatrist at a private practice in Barcelona.
 He has also developed a wide ministry as a lecturer, counsellor, and itinerant speaker.
 He has been a plenary Bible teacher in more than 30 countries.
-He was a member of the Executive Committee of the International Christian Medical and Dental Association (ICMDA) for 20 years, also serving as one of the organization's vice-presidents.
-He has filled the role of President of the Spanish Evangelical Alliance (1999-2009) and Professor of Pastoral Psychology at the Spanish Theological Seminary for seven years.
-He is currently a member of the Sociopolitical Commission of the European Evangelical Alliance.
+He was a member of the Executive Committee of the International Christian Medical and Dental Association (ICMDA) also serving as one of the organisation's vice presidents.
+He has filled the role of President of the Spanish Evangelical Alliance (1999-2009) and Professor of Pastoral Psychology at the Spanish Theological Seminary.
+He currently chairs the Ravi Zacharias Foundation in Spain.
 He has authored three books, Prayer Life: How Your Personality Affects the Way You Pray, now published in fourteen languages, Tracing the Rainbow: Walking Through Loss and Bereavement, and his latest, A Thorn in the Flesh: Finding Strength and Hope Amid Suffering (Inter Varsity Press, England).
-He is married to Marta, a medical doctor.
+He is married to Marta.
+More information at his website www.Christian-thought.org

 Ken Sande is the founder of Peacemaker Ministries and Relational Wisdom 360.
 Trained as an engineer, lawyer, and mediator, Ken has conciliated hundreds of family, business, church, and legal conflicts.
 As president of RW360, he now focuses on teaching people how to build strong relationships in the family, church, and workplace.
 He teaches internationally and is the author of numerous books, articles, and training resources, including The Peacemaker, which has been translated into fifteen languages.
 He is a certified Christian conciliator, an editorial adviser for Christianity Today, a certified Relational Wisdom instructor, and an Emotional Intelligence certified instructor.